oracle/coherence-dotnet-extend-client/README.md

 The Coherence for .NET build system is based upon msbuild.
 To build Coherence for .NET, you must run the msbuild build utility, passing in the desired target that you would like to execute.
 The output from the build are in the build subdirectory.

-To build Coherence for .NET, start a "Developer Command Prompt for VS" 2017 or 2019.
+To build Coherence for .NET, start a "Developer Command Prompt for VS" 2017 or later.
 Clone this repository and run the following command:
 ```
 set JAVA_HOME=<Java Home Path>